marbl/TTT/README.md

   <p>
   <img width="400" height="400" alt="diploid_simple_tangle" src="https://github.com/user-attachments/assets/650052c6-5f53-43fa-bdfa-464c8a5d6fdb" />

   <em> Scaffolds &lt;utig4-1225&lt;utig4-1224[N5000N:ambig_bubble]&gt;utig4-1511&lt;utig4-1513 and &lt;utig4-1226&lt;utig4-1224[N5000N:ambig_bubble]&gt;utig4-1511&lt;utig4-1512.
-Because of long homozygous nodes utig4-1224 and utig4-1511 there's just no long reads connecting utig4-1228/utig4-1227 with utig4-1225/utig4-1226 or utig4-1512/utig4-1513 </em>
+Because of long homozygous nodes utig4-1224 and utig4-1511 there's just no long reads connecting utig4-1228/utig4-1227 with utig4-1225/utig4-1226 or utig4-1512/utig4-1513.
+TTT will make a random guess, but so can you </em>
 </p>

 * Complex repeats

   TTT was designed for such cases.
-However, there are still limitations --- there can be no more than 2 haplotypes in the tangle (so rDNA tangles connecting multiple chromosomes are usually unresolvable), and for two tangle cases you should provide pairs of in- and out- nodes for each of the haplotypes.
+However there can be no more than 2 haplotypes in the tangle (so rDNA tangles connecting multiple chromosomes are usually unresolvable).
+  Also TTT does not scaffold so you need to know how to pair incoming and outgoing nodes for two haplotype cases.
   <p>
   <img width="400" height="400" alt="haploid tangle" src="https://github.com/user-attachments/assets/6df23394-811a-49a7-8606-993d2b8f1e89" />